Fluid Precision

 A calculator for stroke efficiency, a progression for swimmers who struggle with breathing, and a glossary for all the jargon.

-Distance per stroke measures how far you travel per arm pull — the purest test of efficiency.
-SWOLF (SWim + gOLF) combines strokes + seconds for a single length; lower is better.
+Distance per stroke measures how far you travel per arm pull.
+The purest test of efficiency.
+SWOLF (SWim + gOLF) combines average strokes plus average seconds for a single length.
+Lower is better.
 Track both over time, not against anyone else.
 Efficient swimming beats fast swimming at every level below elite.

 Most breathing anxiety in swimming isn't caused by lack of oxygen — it's caused by holding air in.
 When you hold your breath, CO2 builds up, triggering the urge to panic even though you have plenty of oxygen left.
 The fix is a graduated progression: learn to exhale continuously first, add face-in-water comfort, then build up to rhythmic breathing during strokes.
 Don't skip steps.
 Each one takes as many sessions as it takes.